A Psychotherapist Goes To Therapy — And Gets A Taste Of Her Own Medicine

 On worrying if your therapist likes you

 I think people want to be liked by their therapists.
 I think people are curious about that.
 When I would leave [my own therapy] and I would see somebody else in the waiting room, I'd think, "Does he look forward to her sessions more than mine?"
-Almost like a like a sibling rivalry.
-I think that when you are so exposed you can't help but wonder what this person thinks about you.
+Almost like ... a sibling rivalry.
+I think that when you are so exposed, you can't help but wonder what this person thinks about you.
 Even though I know what it's like from the other side.
 Even though I see it all the time with people, and I know what it's like to feel affection for them, to be actually like them.
-But I think that one of the things that people worry about is that if they tell the truth of who they are that they can't be loved.
+But I think that one of the things that people worry about is that if they tell the truth of who they are, that they can't be loved.
 I think that when they come into therapy, they're telling you all of these things that they won't tell the people that they want to be loved by in the outside world, because they're afraid that those people won't still love them if they know this.
 I think what they discover in therapy is that the truth of who they are is what draws people to them.

-On the concern that patients have that they might be boring their therapists
+On patients' concern that they might be boring their therapists

 I think most patients aren't boring.
 I think the boring patients are the ones who want to keep you at bay.
 They're the ones who go off on tangent after tangent.
 When you try to redirect them, they try to run away.
-I think that people are so afraid of showing the truth of who they are that they don't realize that if they stopped running that I would be very interested in them.
+I think that people are so afraid of showing the truth of who they are that they don't realize that if they stopped running, that I would be very interested in them.
 If you show me your humanity, you will be the most interesting person in the world.
 But if you hide, I'm going to get really bored.

 On the rhythm of therapy sessions

 We're very aware of the time during the session.
-I think when people see us look at the clock they think we're bored, but actually we're trying to time the sessions so that we don't leave them at the end of the session in the middle of some very emotional, difficult place and then they have to walk out into the world with that.
+I think when people see us look at the clock, they think we're bored, but actually we're trying to time the sessions so that we don't leave them at the end of the session in the middle of some very emotional, difficult place and then they have to walk out into the world with that.
 So we need about, you know, five or 10 minutes, depending on what they're talking about, to kind of put them back together and get them back out into the world.
 So you kind of de-accelerate toward the end of the session.
-There's a rhythm to a session, and usually the most intense material comes up somewhere around the middle or the last third, and then you then you take some time to make sure that they're not leaving with carrying all of that out into the world with them, and then having a difficult time processing that by themselves.
+There's a rhythm to a session, and usually the most intense material comes up somewhere around the middle or the last third, and then you ... take some time to make sure that they're not leaving with carrying all of that out into the world with them and then having a difficult time processing that by themselves.

 On why she doesn't recommend Googling your therapist (which she did)

 I think it's a distraction.
 One of my colleagues had said that the Internet is the most effective short-term, nonprescription painkiller out there.
 I think that's what I was doing. ...
 I didn't know how to deal with my anxiety, and I just kept looking and looking.
 And I did it for, you know, probably a couple of hours.
 And I found out a lot of information about him even though, you know, there was nothing that was surprising.
 But one of the things I found out was that his father had died young of a heart attack.
-I was so worried that I would slip up and somehow that this information would come out as I was talking about my close relationship with my aging father that it really made me hesitate in our conversations in a way that that was not helpful to the work we were doing. ...
+I was so worried that I would slip up and somehow that this information would come out as I was talking about my close relationship with my aging father, that it really made me hesitate in our conversations in a way that that was not helpful to the work we were doing. ...

-I would say Googling anyone is sort of dangerous, because there's the story that they put out there, and there's a story that you get when you're face to face with somebody else.
-But yes, I think Googling your therapist ... why are you doing that?
+I would say Googling anyone is sort of dangerous, because there's the story that they put out there and there's a story that you get when you're face-to-face with somebody else.
+But, yes, I think Googling your therapist ... why are you doing that?
 What is the information that you want?
 And do you really want that information?
 I think sometimes we imagine that we want to know something about our therapist.
-And then once we know it we feel overwhelmed and burdened by that information.
+And then once we know it, we feel overwhelmed and burdened by that information.

 Sam Briger and Thea Chaloner produced and edited this interview for broadcast.
 Bridget Bentz and Molly Seavy-Nesper adapted it for the Web.